-30. SICK LEAVE / CARER'S PERSONAL LEAVE
+31. SICK LEAVE / CARER'S PERSONAL LEAVE

 Council acknowledges the relationship between work and personal commitments and the importance of combining both to improve productivity.
-In order to achieve these goals sick leave arrangements will be amended as follows:
+In order to achieve these goals sick leave arrangements will be as follows:

-- 30.1.
-An employee shall be entitled to 76 hours paid sick / carer's leave per year. - 30.2.
-A medical certificate or Statutory Declaration will be required to be produced (to qualify for payment for the absence) in respect of sick/carer's leave taken for more than two (2) consecutive days. - 30.3.
-Provided however that Council reserves the right to require a medical certificate for any single day absences. - 30.4.
-As an incentive for accrual of sick/carer's leave, an employee may elect to cash out one half of any unused sick/carer's leave accrued each year as at the 30th June each year, under the following arrangements: - 30.4.1.
-To be entitled to this payment, an Employee must maintain a minimum of 760 sick/carer's leave hours, despite the cash out. - 30.4.1.1.
-If an Employee elects to cash out a portion of sick/carer's leave in accordance with this Clause, the Employee may access that cashed out portion of sick/carer's leave on a leave without pay basis whilst employed by the Council. - 30.5.
-The taking of sick leave for the purpose of carer's leave is capped at 152 hours in any continuous year of service. - 30.6.
-The Employee Assistance Program Procedure provides for additional support in the event of personal traumatic situations such as domestic violence, personal relationship issues and addictions.
+- 31.1 An employee shall be entitled to 76 hours paid sick / carer's leave per year. - 31.2 A medical certificate or Statutory Declaration will be required to be produced (to qualify for payment for the absence) in respect of sick/carer's leave taken for more than two (2) consecutive days. - 31.3 Provided however that Council reserves the right to require a medical certificate for any single day absences. - 31.4 An employee can elect to cash out one half of any unused sick/carer's leave accrued each year as at 30 June each year, under the following arrangement: - 31.4.1.1 To be entitled to this payment, an employee must maintain a minimum of 760 sick/carer's leave hours, despite the cash out. - 31.4.1.2 If an employee elects to cash out a portion of sick/carer's leave in accordance with this clause, the employee may access that cashed out portion of sick/carer's leave on a leave without pay basis whilst employed by the Council. - 31.5 The taking of sick leave for the purpose of carer's leave is capped at 152 hours in any continuous year of service. - 31.6 The Employee Assistance Program Procedure provides for additional support in the event of personal traumatic situations such as domestic violence, personal relationship issues and addictions.

-31. ANNUAL LEAVE
+32. ANNUAL LEAVE

-An Employee may elect to cash out unused annual leave accrued each year as at the 30th of June each year, under the following arrangements:
+- 32.1 An employee may elect to cash out unused annual leave accrued each year as at the 30th of June each year, under the following arrangements: - 32.2 To be entitled to this payment, an employee must maintain a minimum of 152 hours of accrued annual leave, despite the cash out.

-- 31.1.
-To be entitled to this payment, an Employee maintain a minimum of 152 hours of accrued annual leave, despite the cash out. - 31.2.
-If an Employee elects to cash out a portion of annual leave in accordance with this Clause, the Employee may access that cashed out portion of annual leave on a leave without pay basis whilst employed by the Council.
+32.3 If an employee elects to cash out a portion of annual leave in accordance with this clause, the employee may access that cashed out portion of annual leave on a leave without pay basis whilst employed by the Council.

-32. LONG SERVICE LEAVE
+33. LONG SERVICE LEAVE

-- 32.1.
-Permanent full-time employees who negotiate to reduce their hours of work to part-time shall have their long service leave hours (accrued) preserved at the higher amount of hour applicable at the time of the reduction in their hours of work - 32.2.
-Pro rata long service leave may be accessed by the Employee after seven years of continuous service at a time to be mutually agreed. - 32.3.
-In accordance with the terms of the Long Service Leave Act 1987 (SA), an agreement may be entered into between Council and an Employee for the cash out of long service leave entitlements. - 32.4.
-The following guidelines apply for the agreements prescribed in Clause 32.3: - 32.4.1.
-Cash out of portion of long service leave entitlements shall be made in minimum blocks of five (5) weeks. - 32.4.2.
-The Employee will maintain a minimum of five (5) weeks long service leave, despite the cash out. - 32.4.3.
-These guidelines may be varied where agreed by both parties in exceptional circumstances. - 32.4.4.
-All agreements to cash out long service leave in accordance with this Clause must be in writing and signed by both the Employee and Council.
+- 33.1 Permanent full-time employees who negotiate to reduce their hours of work to parttime shall have their long service leave hours (accrued) preserved at the higher amount of hour applicable at the time of the reduction in their hours of work - 33.2 Pro rata long service leave may be accessed by the employee after seven years of continuous service at a time to be mutually agreed. - 33.3 In accordance with the terms of the Long Service Leave Act 1987 (SA), an agreement may be entered into between Council and an employee for the cash out of long service leave entitlements. - 33.4 The following guidelines apply for the agreements prescribed in Clause 33.3: - 33.4.1 Cash out of portion of long service leave entitlements shall be made in minimum blocks of five (5) days. - 33.4.2 The employee will maintain a minimum of five (5) weeks long service leave, despite the cash out. - 33.4.3 These guidelines may be varied where agreed by both parties in exceptional circumstances. - 33.4.4 All agreements to cash out long service leave in accordance with this clause must be in writing and signed by both the employee and Council.

-PART 8 TRAINING
+PART 8 - TRAINING